cscorley/dissertation/chapters/4_results/3_combo.md

 important role in both tasks, but the effect of choosing an alternate over the optimal is low.

-\begin{framed}
-    \textbf{\cone}:
-    The same topic model can be used in more than one context, though more optimal configurations may exist on a per-context basis.
-\end{framed}

 \ctwo asks what portions of a changeset are most critical for performance of different tasks, specifically for feature location and developer identification.
 As in \cone, our goal is not to find which configuration works